tomasstolker/species/README.rst

 .. image:: https://img.shields.io/badge/arXiv-1912.13316-orange.svg?style=flat
     :target: https://arxiv.org/abs/1912.13316

 *species* is a toolkit for atmospheric characterization of exoplanets and brown dwarfs.
-It provides a coherent framework for spectral and photometric analysis which builds on publicly-available data from various resources such as spectral and photometric libraries, atmospheric models, evolutionary models, photometry of directly imaged planets, and filter transmission profiles.
-All data are stored in a central database and there are tools available for extracting, inspecting, analyzing, and plotting of data, models, and results.
+It provides a coherent framework for spectral and photometric analysis which builds on publicly-available data from various resources such as spectral and photometric libraries, atmospheric models, and evolutionary tracks.
+There are tools available for grid retrievals with Bayesian inference, color-magnitude diagrams, spectral and photometric calibration, synthetic photometry, and more.
 The package has been released on `PyPI <https://pypi.org/project/species/>`_ and is actively developed and maintained on Github.

 Documentation
 -------------